ICJIA/ipsumify-2025/README.md

 ## Usage

-1. Open the application in your web browser
+1. Open `index.html` in your web browser or serve it as usual.
-2. Configure your desired options using the checkboxes
+2. Configure your desired options using the checkboxes.
-3. Set the number of content blocks you want to generate
+3. Set the number of markdown paragraphs you want to generate.
+Default is `10`.
 4. Click "Generate some markdown!" to create your placeholder text
 5. Use the copy or download buttons to export your content